johowardmcc/Howard_McCombe_et_al_CurrBiol_2023/README.md

   * AJ419 - SAMEA112127581

 ### Genome assembly
-Scripts 1-8 detail the pipeline for QC, mapping and genotyping of sampels.
+Scripts 1-8 detail the pipeline for QC, mapping and genotyping of samples.
 These scripts were written for a PBS job scheduler, most are set up to run as array jobs.
 Information about the tools needed to run each script are given in the 'Load programs' section.

 ### MOSAIC analyses
 Setup for MOSAIC analyses is completed by running mosiac_input.sh and mosaic_rates_file.sh.
 The MOSAIC run is controlled by run_mosaic.sh.
 Note the script required to make the recombination maps, convertrecfile.pl, is from https://github.com/danjlawson/finestructure4